 Custom White Balance

-Using these techniques, I have had fairly good results with my Canon 50mm f/1.4 lens at f/2.8, and my Canon 200mm f/2.8 lens at f/2.8, both at ISO 1600, and exposures from about 30 seconds to 2 minutes.
+Using these techniques, I have had fairly good results with my Canon 50mm f/1.4 lens at f/2.8, my Canon 200mm f/2.8 lens at f/2.8, and my 400mm lens at f/5.6; all at ISO 800 to 3200 with exposures from about 30 seconds to 2 minutes.
 I found that taking flat and dark frames were not necessary.
 These exposure times yielded histograms near the middle, and post-processing to darken the background sky eliminated most, if not all, of the camera sensor noise.
-The 50mm lens at f/2.8 had uniform exposure across the entire image, and if I want to use the entire 200mm image, the Canon DPP software does a fairly good job of correcting peripheral illumination if I check that box on an image.
+The 50mm lens at f/2.8 had uniform exposure across the entire image, and if I want to use the entire 200mm or 400mm image, the Canon DPP software does a fairly good job of correcting peripheral illumination if I check that box on an image.
 The only poor results I have had are when my polar alignment was off, if my manual focusing was not sharp, or if I couldn't find the deep sky target (usually before my Stellarium fix).

 Here's what my setup looks like.
 The only addition is a remote shutter control cable that I double click for each exposure.
 The first click is to lock up the mirror.
 Note the small silver colored weight on the fine-tuning mounting assembly on the other end from where the camera is attached.
 I kept my balance weights from my old Celestron-8, and can add as many weights that I need to balance the camera.
 The rest of the weights that I do not use are in a bag that I hang on the tripod to help steady it.